aniketandhale08/REST-API-with-Python-Flask/second_lec.md

 import user_controller
 ```

-- import the name of main file in new file
+- import the name of main file in new file.
 ```
 from app import app
 ```